Near Lawrenceburg in Lawrence County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Roads & Vehicles • War, US Civil.
 In addition, it is included in the Tennessee Historical Commission series list.

 Location.
 35° 18.148′ N, 87° 28.486′ W. Marker is near Lawrenceburg, Tennessee, in Lawrence County.
-Marker is at the intersection of North Hood Road and Waynesboro Highway (U.S. 64), on the right when traveling east on North Hood Road.
+It is at the intersection of North Hood Road and Waynesboro Highway (U.S. 64), on the right when traveling east on North Hood Road.
 Along the right side of the road heading toward Collinwood, Tennessee.
 Touch for map.
 Marker is in this post office area: Lawrenceburg TN 38464, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Natchez Trace (approx. 6 miles away); David Crockett (approx. 6.8 miles away); Red-Tailed Hawk (approx. 6.8 miles away); Welcome to David Crockett State Park (approx. 6.8 miles away); 1786-1836 David Crockett (approx. 6.8 miles away); A Summary of the Life of Davy Crockett: (approx. 6.8 miles away); The Old Natchez Trace (approx. 6.9 miles away); This Monument Marks The Old Natchez Trace (approx. 6.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Natchez Trace (approx. 6 miles away); David Crockett (approx. 6.8 miles away); Red-Tailed Hawk (approx. 6.8 miles away); Welcome to David Crockett State Park (approx. 6.8 miles away); 1786-1836 David Crockett (approx. 6.8 miles away); A Summary of the Life of Davy Crockett: (approx. 6.8 miles away); The Old Natchez Trace (approx. 6.9 miles away); This Monument Marks The Old Natchez Trace (approx. 6.9 miles away).
 Touch for a list and map of all markers in Lawrenceburg.

 Also see . . .
 Stephen D. Lee.
 Wikipedia article: